5

 What are some features of Canary's asset model hierarchy?

-Can new tags be calculated from other historian tags?
+Can new tags be calculated from other Historian tags?

 Can event monitoring be built into the system?